Jump to:

 Electrophysiology

-The most common finding is a length dependent sensorimotor axonopathy with the NCS being the most informative with SNAP and CMAP potential amplitudes being reduced or absent.
-Needle EMG abnormalities may reveal a length dependent distribution with typical neuropathic findings including abnormal spontaneous activity, large amplitude motor units, and reduced recruitment.
-A limitation of nerve conduction studies is that they do not detect small fiber abnormalities.26
+The most common finding is a length dependent sensorimotor axonopathy with the nerve conduction studies (NCS) being the most informative with SNAP and CMAP potential amplitudes being reduced or absent.
+Needle EMG abnormalities may reveal a length dependent distribution with typical neuropathic findings including abnormal spontaneous activity, large amplitude motor units, and reduced recruitment particularly in the distal muscles.
+A limitation of NCS is that they do not detect small fiber abnormalities.12

 Electrophysiological FindingsToxic Agent